dan360z/Flask-Chat/README.md

 # Flask Chat App

-This is a chat application written un Flask.
+This is a chat application written in Flask.
 The purpose of this project is to take data from a URL and store the information in a list.